By Yash Manish Mavani, SMU School of Economics

 Overall, coming to SMU—and SOE specifically—is a decision that I do not regret making because it gave me skills, moulded me as a person, and gave me my space to explore my passions.

-2017 Undergraduate Applications are now open till 26 Mar 2017!
-Find out more about our Bachelor of Science (Economics) programme today: http://bit.ly/2fNxHpP
+SMU’s undergraduate admissions is now open!
+Find out more about our Bachelor of Science (Economics) programme today.

 You might also be interested in: